UW Foundation Overview

 UW-Madison and UW Foundation Policies

 Departments can obtain information about their funds at the Foundation by using Advancement Resources website through their authorized user.
 Only authorized users will be able to enter and use this site.
-To request authorization contact John Varda at john.varda [at] wisc.edu or at 265-1170, indicating which accounts you need to access.
+To request authorization contact Ben Ball at firstname.lastname@example.org or at 265-1170, indicating which accounts you need to access.

-For business-related activities that cannot be funded through the University, it is permissible to request direct payment from the Foundation.
-All requests for direct payments to vendors by the UW Foundation need to be approved by the Dean.
-The Dean has delegated that authority to John Varda, and you should send all direct payment requests to him (408 South Hall) for approval.
+For business-related activities that cannot be funded through the University, it is permissible to request direct payment from the Foundation via a check request.
+Before transmittal to the Foundation for payment, all direct payments to vendors by the Foundation must be validated by two signatures: one at the initiating level by the department chair or director, and two the Dean's office level.
+The Dean has delegated that authority to Mary Machaj, and you should send all UW foundation payment requests to her (408 South Hall) for approval.
 Requests for payments to individuals by UW Foundation must be processed through the e-Reimbursement system.

 Regardless of whether the payment is made from a University account or from a UW Foundation account, the same level of documentation is required and should accompany payment requests.
-In such cases, the person authorized to approve expenditures from the account in the Foundation must send a signed request to the Dean's Office for review and approval before the request is forwarded to the Foundation for payment.
 The request must be accompanied by documentation supporting the expenditure, similar to that required by UW Internal Audit for the expenditure of other University funds.
 If meals are involved, the materials should include a list of those participating.
 For receptions, an estimated head count is required.
-Such documentation will be retained by the Dean's Office.
+Such documentation will be retained by the Budget Office.

 More specific information on the purposes for which gifts will be accepted and the policies and procedures for expenditures may be found in the Chancellor's memo on UW-Madison and UW Foundation Policies.
 Also, as a companion to this memo, Business Services has developed a "how to" page for depositing gifts.
 For further information about this topic, or for advice about establishing a 233 (gift) account, please contact Ben Ball (265-1170).